Learning spatially adaptive sparsity level maps for arbitrary convolutional dictionaries

 We do so via a new CNN design customized to this task, training over different numbers of dictionaries and employing efficient dedicated training strategies.
-More specifically: \begin{itemize}[noitemsep, leftmargin=0.6cm] \itemsep{0.1em} \item[(i)] We condition the CNN on the employed convolutional dictionary and adapt the architecture to achieve dictionary filter permutation invariance and to allow the use of dictionaries with a different number of filters. \item[(ii)] The convolutional dictionaries are varied during training, so that the network learns to estimate appropriate sparsity level maps for different dictionaries of arbitrary sizes. \item[(iii)] Truncated backpropagation is used during training, which is necessary since the considered reconstruction problem can be very large due to the potential use of a larger number of dictionary filters and larger CNN blocks. \item[(iv)] We compare against other well-established methods using retrospectively simulated data, including out-of-distribution, showing that our approach is less affected by the data distribution shift.
-Further, experiments on in vivo low-field MR data show that our approach, which benefits from using a different dictionary at inference, yields reconstructions that are on par with the other methods, while at the same time being interpretable. \end{itemize}
+More specifically: \begin{itemize}[noitemsep, leftmargin=0.2cm] \itemsep{0.1em} \item We condition the CNN on the employed convolutional dictionary and adapt the architecture to achieve dictionary filter permutation invariance and to allow the use of dictionaries with a different number of filters. \item The convolutional dictionaries are varied during training, so that the network learns to estimate appropriate sparsity level maps for different dictionaries of arbitrary sizes. \item Truncated backpropagation is used during training, which is necessary since the considered reconstruction problem can be very large due to the potential use of a larger number of dictionary filters and larger CNN blocks. \item We compare against other well-established methods on retrospectively simulated low-field MR data, where we show that our approach is less affected by out-of-distribution shifts.
+Further, experiments on in vivo data show that our approach, which benefits from using a different dictionary at inference, yields reconstructions that are comparable to the other methods, while at the same time being interpretable. \end{itemize}